 All Employees and Volunteers

-To follow policies and procedures, promoting best practice throughout the organisation.
+To follow policies and procedures, promoting best practice throughout the organization.

 Review of impact against the aims of policy:

-This policy has been drafted for approval by Nicole Kent, Head of HR, and has been approved by the Board of Trustees and is deemed fit for purpose.
+This policy has been drafted for approval by Kieran Connolly, Chief Resources Officer, and has been approved by the Board of Trustees.
 All related procedures have been designed to match the contents of this policy.